 Hummingbirds are a joy to watch, and they become even more fascinating when we understand the reasons behind some of their actions.
 You may get to observe these territorial behaviors in your own backyard.

 To feed multiple male hummingbirds, you’ll need some space.
 Kenn and Kimberly recommend providing more than one feeder and growing native plants.

-Also, to see more of these fliers, provide plenty of native nectar plants that will supply shelter and help attract the small insects hummingbirds rely on for protein.
-Tube-shaped red and orange flowers, like honeysuckle or trumpet creeper, are common hummer favorites.
+Also, to see more of these fliers, provide plenty of nectar plants that will supply shelter and help attract the small insects hummingbirds rely on for protein.
+Tube-shaped red and orange flowers are common hummer favorites.
 Visit your local native plant nursery and ask for their suggestions.

 We found the top 10 annuals that attract hummingbirds.

 Many birds have specific ways of keeping potential intruders out of their claimed spaces.

 - Carolina wren pairs stay together to defend a permanent territory with songs and calls year-round.